Sparse Nonnegative Tensor Factorization and Completion with Noisy Observations: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{ith} the rapid development of computer technique, multi-dimensional data, which is also known as tensors \cite{kolda2009tensor}, has received much attention in various application fields, such as data mining \cite{kolda2008scalable, morup2011applications}, signal and image processing \cite{cichocki2007nonnegative, cichocki2015tensor, sidiropoulos2017tensor, zhang2019nonconvex}, and neuroscience \cite{mori2006principles}.
-Many underlying tensor data is nonnegative due to their physical meaning such as the pixels of images.
+\IEEEPARstart{W}{ith} the rapid development of computer technique, multi-dimensional data, which are also known as tensors \cite{kolda2009tensor}, have received much attention in various application fields, such as data mining \cite{kolda2008scalable, morup2011applications}, signal and image processing \cite{cichocki2007nonnegative, cichocki2015tensor, sidiropoulos2017tensor, zhang2019nonconvex}, and neuroscience \cite{mori2006principles}.
+Many underlying tensor data are nonnegative due to their physical meaning such as the pixels of images.
 An efficient approach to exploit the intrinsic structure of a nonnegative tensor is tensor factorization, which can explore its hidden information.
-Moreover, the underling tensor data may also suffer from missing entries and noisy corruptions during its acquiring process.
-In this paper, we focus on the sparse nonnegative tensor factorization (NTF) and completion problem from partial and noisy observations, where the observed entries are corrupted by general noise such as additive Gaussian noise, additive Laplace noise, and Poisson observations.
+Moreover, the underlying tensor data may also suffer from missing entries and noisy corruptions during its acquiring process.
+In this paper, we focus on the sparse nonnegative tensor factorization (NTF) and completion problem from partial and noisy observations, where the observed entries are corrupted by general noise distributions such as additive Gaussian noise, additive Laplace noise, and Poisson observations.